sopel-irc/sopel.chat/_upgrading/sopel-7.md

 6.2.0][v6.2.0], because it largely serves as a wrapper around the `requests` library, parts of it seem to be useful enough that they should be kept around.

 For Sopel 8, we intend to move `sopel.web` to `sopel.tools.web`.
-Ideally the new location will be available in Sopel 7 to provide a transitional period.
-Similar to how importing from both `willie` and `sopel` worked in the run-up to Sopel 6.0, it will be possible to do any of the following during Sopel 7's life cycle:
+The new location is available in Sopel 7 to provide a transitional period.
+Similar to how importing from both `willie` and `sopel` worked in the run-up to Sopel 6.0, it is possible to do any of the following during Sopel 7's life cycle:

   - `import sopel.web`
   - `from sopel import web`